The 18th International Symposium on Translational Research in Oncology, Sept 24th-26th 2025

 09:45 – 10:15 Developing epigenetic based combinatorial therapies for breast cancer

-Dr. Karen Cichowski, Harvard Medical School
+Dr. Karen Cichowski, Professor of Medicine, Harvard Medical School

 10:15 – 10:45 Understanding and overcoming disseminated tumor cell immune evasion

-Dr. Cyrus Ghajar, Fred Hutch Cancer Center
+Dr. Cyrus Ghajar, Director, Lab for the study of Metastatic Microenvironment, Fred Hutch Cancer Center

 10:45 – 11:00 Coffee break